Skip to content

 • Led team on Byzantine: The Betrayal, first video-based game with 360-degree interactive movement and gameplay, won three EMMA Game of the Year Awards, including the Gold Award for Excellence as the best software product of the year.
 The game was also nominated as Best Adventure/RPG of the Year at the Codie Awards and at GDC.

-• In stealth mode on current unique original cross-platformgame with small team.
+• In stealth mode on original cross-platform game with small team.
 (Sometimes reading all the way to the end reveals something new!)

 • My Views on the EA Buyout